 - The Writing Seminar may satisfy other requirements of degree programs that the colleges establish.

 Courses approved as supporting an understanding of diverse cultures will be offered in a seminar format with high-impact learning pedagogy.
 These courses will be limited to 18 students and will require students to produce a substantive written assignment with revision.
 Faculty who would like to have their course identified as meeting this learning outcome should submit the diversity seminar form to Dr. Hurtig or one of the other members of the General Education Committee for committee review.

 4. Additional Courses

 Academic courses supporting the general education learning outcomes may satisfy other requirements of degree programs that the colleges establish.

 The student must successfully complete all other approved academic courses according to the grading standard that the student’s college determines.

-Over 250 courses are now part of this general education program.
+More than 250 courses are now part of this general education program.
 A list of the courses that support each learning outcome can be found in the student’s Degreeworks audit under the “ONU General Education” block.
 A master list of these courses is available via the link below.

-Students and faculty can direct their questions to Dr. Julie Hurtig, director of the general education program or to any of the general education committee members.
+Students and faculty can direct their questions to Dr. Julie Hurtig, director of the general education program, or to any of the general education committee members.